eworx-org/iscoCrosswalks/README.md

                      c("job", "value"))
 ```

-Next, using the `isco_soc_crosswalk()` function we can translate the
+Using the `isco_soc_crosswalk()` function we can translate the
 values to the desired taxonomy.
 The parameter `brkd_cols` accepts a
 vector that indicates other columns used for grouping.

-Also, since this is a composite score we set `indicator = TRUE` to use
+Since this is a composite score we set `indicator = TRUE` to use
-`mean` value.
-If raw counts are given then we set `indicator = FALSE` to
+`mean` value of the taxonomys units.
+If raw counts are given then
-aggregate the units of the hierarchy.
+we set `indicator = FALSE` to aggregate to the desired hierarchical
+level.

 ``` r
 soc_foundation_skills <- isco_soc_crosswalk(foundation_skills,